dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 DHIS2 natively features a range of tools and applications for preventing the entry of erroneous data, real-time validation of already entered data and (retro-active) analysis of entered data for identifying (potentially) false data values as well as data which was not recorded on time.

 ### LMIS data validation
-The native DHIS2 data validation features allow validating data values during data entry entry and thereby minimizing data handling errors.
+The native DHIS2 data validation features allow validating data values during data entry entry and thereby minimising data handling errors.
 Data validation means ensuring that entered data values are within predefined ranges.
 The DHIS2 "Value type" setting, which is natively available for all "Data elements", allows restricting the entry of data values to certain number sets such as natural numbers ("Positive Integer") or positive integers (which includes zero).
 This setting also prevents "accidental" data entry such as mistakenly entering text into a numeric data field.
 During data entry, DHIS2 will indicate any data values which are outside the defined data range by highlighting the data field with a red background and displaying an additional error message on the screen.
 For example, DHIS2 will prevent users from entering non-integer or any negative values in a stock on hand field and prevent the user from saving any report until the error is corrected.
-Users can open a on-screen pop-up window which will display the entire history of entered data values in a bar chart and line chart which allows to quickly identify inconsistent values and outliers.
+Users can open an on-screen pop-up window which will display the entire history of entered data values in a bar chart and line chart which allows to quickly identify inconsistent values and outliers.
 The DHIS2-RTS (Real-Time System) goes even further by not only displaying an alert in real-time if negative data values are entered but even preventing the user from saving the data entry and continuing entry of any further data.
 In addition, a specific minimum and maximum data value can be configured for each data field which will display a real-time alert if the user enters a value which is outside of the configured range.
 The DHIS2-RTS system prevents negative stock on hand values, prevents entry of any non-integer values in any data field and prevents entry of negative or zero values for any transaction quantities.
 A dedicated DHIS2 "Validation rule" application allows configuring complex validation rules based on data values from different data fields such as entering any data values which would lead to negative stock on hand values.
 When users execute the validation, DHIS2 will display a list of alerts in a dedicated sidebar.